Studio monitors buying guide

 On the other hand, if your studio is in a detached garage where you can play as loud as you want to, look at larger, higher-powered models.

-For the most accurate sound possible, place your monitors at ear level facing you so that they form an equilateral triangle with your head.
+For accurate sound, place your monitors at ear level facing you so that they form an equilateral triangle with your head.

 How close will you be to your monitors?

-For most small home recording studios, a pair of monitors designed to work in close proximity to your listening position (usually less than 5 feet) will work best.
+For most home studios, a pair of monitors designed to work in close proximity to your listening position will work best.

-The advantage of these “nearfield” monitors comes mainly from their ability to create a highly focused and detailed soundstage within a small area or “sweet spot.”
-This lets you accurately evaluate the sound of your mix while minimizing the effects of room acoustics.
+These “nearfield” monitors create a focused, detailed soundstage within a small “sweet spot.”
+This minimizes the effects of room acoustics.

 What kind of music are you recording?